 1. To serve as a reflection of other aspects of the space.

-Adding a black ceiling to an otherwise all-black room might help to unify the space.
+As mentioned previously, adding a black ceiling to an otherwise all-black room might help to unify the space.
 Dark hues make things look smaller and more closed off to the naked eye.

 An environment’s color scheme or texture layout may alter the perception of space, giving the impression of greater height, length, or breadth or drawing attention to a specific feature.